softwarecrash/100Balance2MQTT/README.md

 # 100Balance2MQTT
-Little Program for ESP82XX to get the Daly BMS data to web and MQTT
+Little Program for ESP82XX to get the 100Balance BMS data to web and MQTT

 # Features:
 - captive portal for wifi and MQTT config